notras/PowerVSConnectivity/README.md

 <p>GRE configuration on the VSRX</p>
 <p>You can choose how to configure VSRX via GUI or via ssh:</p>
-Via gui you can connect to private or public VSRX IP from GW configuration page:
+<p>Via gui you can connect to private or public VSRX IP from GW configuration page:</p>
 <p>in our case link will be https://10.75.12.11:8443</p>
 <p>To connect via Private IP you need to allow VPN access for your user and enable Motion Pro client VPN.</p>
 <p>Additional details here (https://cloud.ibm.com/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients#macos-standalone-client)</p>